-- 11.1 Passing Criterion: A student is considered to have passed the course, only on securing a minimum of 50% from C1, C2 and C3 put together.
+- a minimum of 50% from C1, C2 and C3 put together.
 A student can take C3 exam irrespective of the marks scored in C1 and C2 for a course.
 In case a student secures less than 40% in C3 or absent for C3, the student is said to have not completed the course.
 The student shall complete the course by reappearing only for the C3 component for the course when University conducts the examination.
-The student carries the marks already awarded in C1 and C2. - 11.2 Percentage to grade point: As per University of Mysore UG-CBCS Regulations-2018. - 11.3 Class declaration: As per University of Mysore UG-CBCS Regulations-2018.
+The student carries the marks already awarded in C1 and C2. - 11.2 Percentage to grade point: As per University of Mysore UG-CBCS Regulations-2022. - 11.3 Class declaration: As per University of Mysore UG-CBCS Regulations-2022.